Live 97–99 Mood: Development

+Other recordings

+A recording of "Chisa na Tenohira" from the October 22, 1998 performance at NHK Hall was released one year prior to this album, as a B-side for the "70% (Yūgure no Uta)" single.
 Other recordings of the November 1, 1997 Chara Junior Sweet Tour concert exist.
-In fact, a VHS of this concert simply titled 1997.11.1 was released, featuring both recordings found on this album, along with 8 others.
+A VHS of this concert simply titled 1997.11.1 was released, featuring both recordings found on this album, along with eight others.